bow-swift/nef/README.md

 ### 🔖 Generating a Markdown project

-Swift Playgrounds let you write comments in Markdown format using the symbols `//:` for single line comments, or `/*: */` for multiline comments.
+Xcode Playgrounds let you write comments in Markdown format using the symbols `//:` for single line comments, or `/*: */` for multiline comments.
 Inside this comments, you can use any Markdown syntax; an exmaple:

 ```swift
 /*: